 In the context of RDF(S), the set $\Gamma$ of constants coincides with the set I of IRIs.
-We assume the IRIs used for concepts, roles, and constants to be disjoint from IRIs of the RDFS and OWL vocabularies.
+We assume the IRIs used for concepts, roles, and individuals to be disjoint from IRIs of the RDFS and OWL vocabularies.
 In the following, we view RDF and DL notation interchangeably, i.e., we treat any RDF graph consisting of triples without non-standard RDFS vocabulary as a set of TBox and ABox assertions.
-To define the semantics of RDFS, we rely on the standard notions of (first-order logic) interpretation, satisfaction of assertions, and model (cf. Def.
-14 in the appendix).
+To define the semantics of RDFS, we rely on the standard notions of (first-order logic) interpretation, satisfaction of assertions, and model (cf. e.g., [1, Def.
+14]).

-We now turn to queries, and again treat the cases of SPARQL and DLs interchangeably.
-Let $\mathcal{V}$ be a countably infinite set of variables (written as alphanumeric strings preceded by '?').
+As for queries, we again treat the cases of SPARQL and DLs interchangeably.
+Let $\mathcal{V}$ be a countably infinite set of variables (written as '?'-prefixed alphanumeric strings).